For class notes volunteers

 Email Bates Magazine

-Here is the detailed Bates style guide that guides fact checking and editing for grammar and style.
+Here is the detailed Bates style guide.
 Consistent style allows the reader to concentrate on content without being distracted by variations in abbreviations, spelling, capitalization, punctuation and the like.

 The More Things Change